Need for Speed: Carbon

 Some of these include SECONDARYLOGOs for cars that were not in the final game, but were deleted due to the desired car list variety (2 Tier 1s, 4 Tier 2s and 5 Tier 3s per car type)

-Several cars were originally supposed to have 5 bodykits, according to the in-game ecar data, but however, because the game would be too big for the time it was being developed, and the amount of consoles the game would be released on, many cars that returned from Need for Speed: Most Wanted unfortunately only had 4 bodykits in game, with one being deleted.
+Several cars were originally supposed to have 5 bodykits, according to the in-game ecar data, on the other hand, because the game would be too big for the time it was being developed, and the amount of consoles the game would be released on, many cars that returned from Need for Speed: Most Wanted unfortunately only had 4 bodykits in game, with one being deleted.

 And the GEOMETRY.bin for cars that had 5 kits has a skipped number (eg. Mitsubishi Lancer Evolution IX MR-edition does not have a KITW01, which indicates the first bodykit was deleted likely due to optimization reasons)

-Due to the car list desirability and development time, two cars from the previous game (Lexus IS300 and 2005 Pontiac GTO), only had 1 kit ported (Body 2 for the IS300, and Body 3 for the GTO), and the hoods were just leftovers from Need for Speed: Most Wanted, also, due to the rushed development, the hoods' vinyls were poorly mapped, as well as the GTO's Body 3.
-Owing to their incomplete state and intention to be used as quick race-only cars, their IsCustomizable was set to False to prevent being used in Career Mode.
-However, the player can change it from False to True to enable both cars to be in career mode.
+Due to the car list desirability and development time, two cars from the previous game (Lexus IS300 and 2005 Pontiac GTO), only had 1 kit ported (Body 2 for the IS300, and Body 3 for the GTO), and the hoods were just leftovers from Most Wanted, also, due to the rushed development, the hoods' vinyls were poorly mapped, as well as the GTO's Body 3.
+Owing to their incomplete state and intention to be used as quick race-only cars, their IsCustomizable fields were set to False to prevent being used in Career Mode.
+However, the player can change it from False to True to enable use of both cars in career mode.

 Unused/Unfinished Cars and Meshes